 Carbon Monoxide (CO)

-The normal values listed here-called a reference range-are just a guide.
-These ranges vary from lab to lab, and your lab may have a different range for what?s normal.
-Your lab report should contain the range your lab uses.
+These numbers are just a guide.
+The range for "normal" varies from lab to lab.
+Your lab may have a different range.
+Your lab report should show what range your lab uses for "normal."
 Also, your doctor will evaluate your results based on your health and other factors.
-This means that a value that falls outside the normal values listed here may still be normal for you or your lab.
+So a number that is outside the normal range here may still be normal for you.

 Results are usually available right away.

 People who don't smoke: